Shishupala Vadha Story by Lord Krishna

-King Yudhisthira had invited great vedic Brahmins and Acharayas on the occasion.
-Those great Sages included Ved Vyasa, Bhardwaj, Sumantu, Gautam, Asit, Vashishtha, Chyvan, Kanv, Maitreya, Kavash, Chit, Vishvamitra, Vamdev, Sumati, Jemini, Kratu, Pail, Parashurama, Shukracharya, Asuri, Vitihotra, Madhuchchanda, Veersen and Akritvarn etc. Persons from Kauravas side like Drona, Bhisma, Kripacharya, Dhritrashtra, Vidhur and Duryodhan etc. were too invited to witness the celebrations.
-Even Brahma, Shiv, Indra, Gandharvas, Vidyadhars had too arrived.
+King Yudhisthira had invited great vedic Brahmins and Acharyas on the occasion.
+Those great Sages included Ved Vyasa, Bhardwaj, Sumantu, Gautam, Asit, Vashishtha, Chyvan, Kanv, Maitreya, Kavash, Chit, Vishvamitra, Vamdev, Sumati, Jemini, Kratu, Pail, Parashurama, Shukracharya, Asuri, Vitihotra, Madhuchhanda, Veersen and Akritvarn etc. Persons from Kauravas side like Drona, Bhishma, Kripacharya, Dhritarashtra, Vidhur and Duryodhan etc. were too invited to witness the celebrations.
+Even Brahma, Shiv, Indra, Gandharvas, Vidyadharas had too arrived.
 But before the Yagya could start a dispute cropped up among the great sages as to who ought to be worshipped first in the Yagya.

 After the salvation of Shishupal, ceremonies and rituals of Yagya proceeded unabated.
 At the end king Yudhisthira presented all those present there with fitting gifts and took ceremonial bath.
 At the request of Pandavas, lord Krishna stayed in Indraprastha for many months.